 Are There Any Supplements You Need to Take While Breastfeeding?

 - You should take Vitamin D if you do not get enough sun exposure.

 - Take a calcium supplement or include nuts, tofu, sesame seeds, and leafy greens into your diet.

 Are There Foods You Should Avoid While Breastfeeding?

 Caffeine and alcohol are okay in moderation.
 Breastfeeding mothers should avoid oily fish as much as possible.
-But, other than these things, you can eat anything, unless you are allergic to something.
+But, besides these things, you can eat anything unless you are allergic to something.
 Recent studies suggest that a mother should eat nuts as early as possible while breastfeeding and introduce them into her child’s diet within the first year to avoid sensitivities.

 Do Breastfeeding Mothers Need More Calories?